 The Master of Science (MS) in Accounting program is designed ONLY for accounting students and professionals who have completed an undergraduate accounting degree from a U.S. college or university and who seek to enhance their technical and professional skills through completion of an advanced degree in accounting.
+The program offers admission in the fall only.
 International students are not eligible for this program unless they have completed an undergraduate accounting program at a U.S. institution.

 The one-year full-time curriculum, together with most undergraduate accounting programs, should satisfy the 150-hour educational requirement for certification and licensure as a certified public accountant (CPA).
 This is the educational standard advocated by the American Institute of Certified Public Accountants (AICPA) that is required in most states.

 Created in response to demand by public accounting firms, the UB Master of Science in Accounting program enhances students’ technical training and critical thinking skills while building expertise in a particular area of practice.
 The program produces graduates who are able to make immediate contributions to their organizations, strengthening students’ professional marketability.
 Graduates of the program will enjoy a broad array of employment options.

 (Left: 2012 MS Accounting grads Ellen Janicki, Amanda Fox, Daniel Debalski and Katie Saffire.)